 GeneCards Summary for CSNK2A1 Gene

 CSNK2A1 (Casein Kinase 2 Alpha 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Developmental Biology.
+Among its related pathways are Presenilin action in Notch and Wnt signaling and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CSNK2A2.
+An important paralog of this gene is CSNK2A3.

 UniProtKB/Swiss-Prot for CSNK2A1 Gene